Christmas greetings from Bishop Bruce Ough and the Council of Bishops

 United Methodist Council of Bishops

-In a Christmas message to the people of The United Methodist Church on behalf of the Council of Bishops, Council president Bishop Bruce Ough reminds us that disruptions in our lives are sometimes God's call for us to make room for Him in our hearts and our lives.
-Watch the video here,
+In a Christmas message to the people of The United Methodist Church on behalf of the Council of Bishops, Council president Bishop Bruce Ough encourages us to enkindle our longing for the birth of Christ in our lives.
+Watch the video here.

 Bishop Ough’s message follows: